harshgupta-23/Forge/README.md

 1. Open **Settings** (⚙ button, top right)
 2. Enter your **API key** — Google AI Studio keys work out of the box (`AIzaSy...`)
 3. Set the **model** — default is `gemma-4-27b-it`; use any model string your provider supports
-4. Optionally set a **working output path** — where the agent saves files it creates
+4. Set your **output directory** — where the agent saves files it creates
 5. Click **Commit Setup Changes**

-Your config is saved to `~/.myagent/config.json` — never inside the app bundle.
+Your config is saved to `~/.myagent/config.json` — never inside the source tree.

 ### Supported API providers